 These resources are for employers in poultry processing, meat processing (beef, pork, and other meats), and shore-based seafood processing, including limited processing.
 These employers may also benefit from reviewing other protocols if their workplace includes other work environments such as office space and manufacturing.

 Employers must also ensure they are abiding by any orders, notices, or guidance issued by the provincial health officer, and the appropriate health authority, which are relevant to their workplace.
-Employers must also comply with applicable provincial or federal licensing requirements for the bodies under which they are licenced.
+Employers must also comply with applicable provincial or federal licensing requirements for the bodies under which they are licensed.

 Facilities that have been ordered closed by a public health authority, the Canadian Food Inspection Agency, or another regulator due to a COVID-19 outbreak must follow the reopening plans and protocols approved by those agencies and the guidance provided here.

 Developing a COVID-19 Safety Plan